backyardbiomech/qtiConverter/README.md

 right4: fourth right option distractor
 right5: fifth right option distractor

+TX
+1\. <h2>New Section of exam</h2> This is a "text" question which can be used to insert section labels or instructions, and do not ask for answers.
+I like to enter just exam section labels.
+Make the text bold and larger, like the "New section of exam" here by entering `<h2>New Section of exam</h2>`.
+The "h2" means "header 2" in html formatting.

 ## Likely errors

 If the application crashes after you drop your file on it, you probably have a formatting issue (it is picky).
-If that's the problem, you should get an error dialog that reports which question has the problem.
+If that's the problem, you should get an error dialog that reports which question has the problem (Mac only).
 Check for the following:

 + make sure you have a separator (a period ideally) after every question number and answer letter
-+ make sure you don't have new lines within a question text (see below on how to insert them if you need them)
++ make sure you don't have new lines within a question text
-+ If you view this README as a text file (not the html on bitbucket), you will see slashes (\) after question numbers in the sample questions.
-You SHOULD NOT include those slashes.
++ make sure you have properly formatted your answers for the selected question type, and have marked correct answer(s)

 If you don't get the format error dialog, and you just get a dialog with a crash warning, and buttons for "Terminate" and "Console", then do the following: